 - Describe the types of field data needed to inform plant appraisal methods and techniques.

-- Define the cost compounding methods within the income approach and understand its relationship to the i-Tree suite of urban forestry management and assessment tools.
+- Define the cost compounding techniques within the cost and income approach and understand its relationship to the i-Tree suite of urban forestry management and assessment tools.

 - Define the research about the contribution of trees and landscape to real estate market value, and its application to plant appraisal.

-- Discuss the methods and techniques within the cost approach, particularly the direct, reproduction, and cost forwarding methods.
+- Discuss the methods and techniques within the cost approach, particularly the direct, reproduction, and functional replacement methods.

 - Define reasoned judgments about the value of trees and landscape plants.